Ashishverma48/Ashishverma48/README.md

 - **Associate Software Developer**
   *(August 2024 – Present)*
-  Currently working on building dynamic web applications with a focus on both the front-end (React, Next.js) and back-end (Python, Django).
+  Currently working on building dynamic web applications with a focus on both the front-end (React) and back-end (Python, Django).

 - **Web Developer**
   *(January 2024 – August 2024)*